artdev-hash/100-Days-of-Code/log1.md

 **Thoughts :**
 I avail a domain yesterday and learning to configure it... in another host..

+Before the day end finally configure my domain.. added ssl and now trying to configure the output..

 **Link to work :**
 My progress @ https://artdev-hash.github.io/lorenzokimarthur.com/